zdennis/activerecord-import/README.markdown

 #### ActiveRecord Models

-The @#import@ method can take an array of models.
+The `import` method can take an array of models.
 The attributes will be pulled off from each model by looking at the columns available on the model.

 ```ruby
 books = [